rwk-unil/sib24/optimize_code/README.md

 # Bash pipelines

+**WIP**: This will be available in future versions of the workshop, don't hesitate to come and discuss if this is of interest to you.

-- **Bash pipelines tips and tricks**.
+**Bash pipelines tips and tricks**.
 Bash is often used to write scripts and pipelines in bioinformatics, so we'll show a few tricks that can help you in your research.

-**WIP** This will be available in future versions of the workshop, don't hesitate to come and discuss if this is of interest to you.

 Methods include make good usage of multiple CPU core, e.g., use [pigz (parallel gzip)](https://zlib.net/pigz/) instead of gzip, use [GNU parallel](https://www.gnu.org/software/parallel/), monitor your CPU and RAM usage, plan your pipelines, optimize intra-tool data exchange (e.g., pipe uncompressed, binary data between your pipeline tools), etc.